carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 For example, if we wanted to look at the number of pages associated with different dates, but we needed to know how many tens of pages we would use

-    SELECT date, pages/10
+    SELECT Date, PageCount/10
-    FROM catalogue;
+    FROM eebo;

 When we run the query, the expression `pages / 10` is evaluated for each row and appended to that row, in a new column.
 If we used the `INTEGER` data type